openjdk/jdk/doc/testing.md

 ### SCTP Tests

-Most of the linux distributions do not come with the SCTP runtime library pre-installed.
-So the SCTP tests will be skipped by default.
+The SCTP tests require the SCTP runtime library, which is often not installed by default in popular Linux distributions.
+Without this library, the SCTP tests will be skipped.
 If you want to enable the SCTP tests, you should install the SCTP library before run the tests.

 For apt-based distributions (Debian, Ubuntu, etc), try this: